anoma/evm-protocol-adapter/README.md

 Append the

 - `--broadcast` flag to deploy on sepolia
-- `--verify` flag for subsequent contract verification on Etherscan
+- `--verify --slow` flags for subsequent contract verification on Etherscan (`--slow` adds 15 seconds of waiting time between verification attempts)
 - `--account <ACCOUNT_NAME>` flag to use a previously imported keystore (see `cast wallet --help` for more info)